alejoalvarez/java/Java Core/16 - String.md

 The Java String is immutable which means it cannot be changed.
 Whenever we change any string, a new instance is created.
 For mutable strings, you can use StringBuffer and StringBuilder classes.

-We will discuss immutable string later.
-Let's first understand what is String in Java and how to create the String object.

 ## How to create a string object?

 There are two ways to create String object:

-By string literal
+- By string literal
-By new keyword
+- By new keyword

-- String literal
+### String literal

 Java String literal is created by using double quotes.
 For Example: